learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

-We can see can see that if we take two samples from this population, the difference between the mean of samples 1 and 2 is very small small (this can be tried repeatedly).
-We must sample with replacement in order to ensure the independance assumption between elements of the sample.
+You can see can see that if you took two samples from this population, the difference between the mean of samples 1 and 2 is very small (this can be tried repeatedly).
+You must sample with replacement in order to ensure the independence assumption between elements of the sample.

-There is, however, still a probability of seeing very large difference between values, even though they’re estimates of the same population parameters.
-In a statistical setting we’d interpret these unusually large differences as evidence that the two samples are statistically different.
+There is, however, still a probability of seeing a very large difference between values, even though they’re estimates of the same population parameters.
+In a statistical setting you’d interpret these unusually large differences as evidence that the two samples are statistically different.
 It depends on how you define statistical significance.
 In statistical tests this is done by setting a significance threshold `α` (alpha).
 Alpha controls how often we’ll get a type 1 error.
-A type 1 error occurs when our statistical test erroneously indicates a significant result.
+A type 1 error occurs when the statistical test erroneously indicates a significant result.

-We can run two sample t-test with independance assumption on these sample and as expected, the null hypothesis will be proven true due to similarities between distributions.
-We can also visualize the distribution to confirm the similarity between means and SDs.
+You can run two sample t-test with independance assumption on these samples and, as expected, the null hypothesis will fail to be rejected due to similarities between distributions.
+You can also visualize the distribution to confirm the similarity between means and SDs.

 ```python